Need to know

 Should you become so sick that you need to get admitted to hospital, the federal Department of Health has told CHOICE you do not need health insurance to get good quality treatment.

 "In the case of hospital treatment, doctors and hospitals determine who receives treatment, the treatment they receive, and the timing of the treatment.
 It is not determined by the government or insurers," says a Department of Health spokesperson.

 "The private health insurance status of a patient who is affected by coronavirus will not determine their treatment."

 While public hospital treatment is free for anyone who holds a Medicare card, you can use your private health insurance in a public hospital.
-Normally, this means you can choose your own doctor, but if you have COVID-19, you'll normally be treated by the doctor on call.
+Often this means you can choose your own doctor, but if you have COVID-19, you'll normally be treated by the doctor on call.

 There are lots of reasons to get private health insurance, but COVID-19 is not one of them

 Whether you're a public or private patient won't make a difference.
 There are lots of reasons to get private health insurance, but COVID-19 is not one of them.